 Pricing for these reassessment services is incredibly competitive and well-worth it in comparison to alternative tools.
 The return times are fast, and Softheon can work with batches at a time.
 To learn more about how Softheon can help with the recent reassessment requirement, contact us!

-Once the Public Health Emergency (PHE) is over, and for many states, it already is, the redetermination of Medicaid and CHIP eligibility will return to normal operation guidelines.
+Once the Public Health Emergency (PHE) is over, the redetermination of Medicaid and CHIP eligibility will return to normal operation guidelines.
 If you happen to work within one of the four states currently supporting the Softheon AVS platform, you’ll have access to an invaluable tool and service to help ensure compliance.
 To find out more about how we work or to explore other Softheon solutions your state may need in the coming months, contact us.